 I would also say people are more spontaneous in the Osaka and are interested in doing something unannounced or unprepared.
 In Tokyo, you pretty much need to give a person one month’s notice because they probably have everything planned out.

-Making Friends : Avoid competitive Japanese men
+Friendship in Japan : Avoid competitive Japanese men

 This section applies only to male readers, but the longer you are here, you will notice how Japanese men get weirdly competitive around a foreigner male.
 Japanese men sometimes feel intimidated or insecure around foreign men and these feelings manifest in them being ultra competitive around a foreigner and wanting to compete from things such as drinking, success in whatever area you are talking about, and sometimes results in minor insults to try to one up you in something.
 This is sometimes why they will try to speak in English even though your Japanese is obviously better and even happens when you are fluent.